esdfirls/StockPrediction/README.md

-# Forecast the value of an stock.
+# Forecast the value of an index.

-This Notebok aims to predict the opening price for an stock in the next day, using Ridge regression to minimize overfitting and have a good precision.

-## Stock selected:
+## Index selected:
-USIM5 - Usinas Siderurgicas de Minas Gerais A Pref Shs
-Revenue: 3,5 billions USD (2018)
+Ibovespa - ^BVSP -  Brazillian Index

-## Problema
+## Problem
-Problema: Identificar se o investimento a curto prazo é valido para um determinado ativo, evitando prejuízo.

-Lacunas: Análise fundamentalista e técnica pode não ser o suficiente para identificar uma tendência no ativo.
-Por tanto outras formas de identificação devem ser elaboradas.

-Hipóteses: Análise de preço, volume, abertura e fechamento podem ser aplicadas em um modelo para prever valores.
+Problem: Identify whether the short-term investment is valid for a given asset, avoiding losses.

+Gaps: Fundamental and technical analysis may not be enough to identify a trend in the asset.
+Therefore, other forms of identification must be elaborated.

+Hypothesis: Price Analysis, volume, opening and closing could be applied in a model to predict future values.

-Objetivos: Extrair os dados a partir de uma API Financeira, analisar e aplicar machine learning com o intuito de obter valores futuros do ativo.
+Goals: Extrair os dados a partir de uma API Financeira, analisar e aplicar machine learning com o intuito de obter valores futuros do ativo.

-## Dados
+## Data
-Dados disponíveis: Dados do Yahoo Finance em tempo real.

-Licença: Acesso Livre/Disponível.
+Data Available: Yahoo Finance data in real time.

+License: Free Access, available.

-## Ferramentas e APIs
+## Tools e APIs
-Ferramentas: Python, Jupyter, DataReader
+Tools: Python, Jupyter, DataReader

 APIs: Yahoo Finance

-Precificação: Gratuito.

-Acesso: Livre sem autenticação.
+Pricing: Free.

+Access: Free without authentication.

-## Avaliação
+## Evaluation
-Dados de teste: Criação de um conjunto de teste

-Avaliação: Executar a solução sobre os dados de teste e apresentar as métricas de acurácia, precisão e cobertura.
+Test data: Creating test data, data analysis, evaluating models and using neural networks to predict values.

+Evaluation: Run the solution on the test data and present the metrics of accuracy and comparing with real value.

-## Disponibilização
+## Availability
-Disponibilização: Github
+Availability: Github

 Endpoints: https://github.com/esdfirls/StockPrediction/blob/main/Stock%20Prediction%20BR.ipynb